martabarroso/Paraphrase-generator/README.md

 -   `output/`: contains different foldersswith the results of each experiment.
-The name of the folder describes the translation method used, the name and the languages of the translators, the dataset used, the timestamp and the commit of the repository.
+The name of the folder describes the translation method used, the name and the languages of the translators, the\tex dataset used, the timestamp and the commit of the repository.
 Each of these folders contains: